Tag: research

 • Dyscalculia and Brain Activity-The Connection, by Shradha Kalyani Kabra

-The theory that separates Dyscalculia from other deficiencies of memory, language and memory is that the approximate number sense gets severely affected.
-Common symptom that defines the problem is the inability to recognize the place value system.
+The theory that separates Dyscalculia from other deficiencies of memory and language is that the approximate number sense gets severely affected.
+A common symptom that defines the problem is the inability to recognize the place value system.
 The mathematical ability of people who are unable to grasp the recognition pattern of small numbers is impaired significantly.

 Brain Function In Dyscalculia Sufferers

-Other learning disabilities like dyslexia and aligned problems like ADHD and autism spectrum disorder is also common in dyscalculics.
+Other learning disabilities like dyslexia and aligned problems like ADHD and autism spectrum disorder are also common in dyscalculics.
 The treatment becomes a little complex as it is difficult to separate the issues.
 These comorbidities often make the diagnosis difficult.
 The neuronal basis of Dyscalculia is not widely studied due to this phenomenon.
 Several neuroimaging studies have detailed the representation and processing of numerical information, but no comprehensive and conclusive findings are available.
-There are many forms of Dyscalculia, and some of them are associated with demonstrated alteratiometabolism, brain structure and function.
+There are many forms of Dyscalculia, and some of them are associated with demonstrated alterations in metabolism, brain structure, and function.

 Image Source: dyscalculiamathdisability.weebly.com